phreaktastic/nemesischat/README.md

 })
 ```

 This adds a configuration toggle to Nemesis Chat's `General->APIs` section.
-Under the hood, it will reference/set `core.db.profile.default.APIS["NC_DETAILS"].NC_DETAILS_ENABLED` for this toggle.
+Under the hood, it will reference/set `core.db.profile.APIS["NC_DETAILS"].NC_DETAILS_ENABLED` for this toggle.
 It can be checked / referenced / set at any time.
 The `primary` property allows this to function as the toggle for enabling / disabling the API.
 If multiple config toggles are set with `primary = true`, unexpected results will ensue.
 ONLY set this to `true` for the primary enable/disable toggle for the API.

 ```
 :AddCompatibilityCheck({